West Sandy WMA

-Access by vehicle is limited due to lack of roads; most areas can be accessed by foot before the WMA is flooded in late October for waterfowl hunting.
+Access by vehicle is limited due to the lack of roads; most areas can be accessed by foot before the WMA is flooded in late October for waterfowl hunting.
 Then it is best explored by boat.

 Wildlife to Watch: Fall through winter is best for wildlife viewing opportunities, especially for wintering waterfowl.
 However, deer and turkeys are abundant in the upland portions of the WMA.
 Multiple birds such as ospreys and bald eagles nest in and around the swamps every year.

-This WMA is managed in cooperation with The Tennessee Valley Authority (TVA), who oversees the yearly drawdown and flooding of the area.
+This WMA is managed in cooperation with The Tennessee Valley Authority (TVA), which oversees the yearly drawdown and flooding of the area.
 Multiple boat access areas are located at various spots throughout the WMA.
 ATVs are not permitted.

 Phone: Toll-Free: 800-372-3928